pi-hole/docs/docs/ftldns/blockingmode.md

 - May cause time-outs for HTTPS content even with properly configured firewall rules

 ## Pi-hole's full IP blocking

+!!! warning
+    Consider this option deprecated.
+The block page can only be displayed for unencrypted `http` connections.
+Since the majority of web pages today are accessed over encrypted `https` connections, no block page will be displayed.
+This option will be removed in the future.

 `/etc/pihole/pihole-FTL.conf` setting: